Vetulicola: Taxonomy

+Vetulicola is the namesake genus of the family Vetulicolidae, which also includes Ooedigera and Beidazoon.

+The family has been recovered as a monophyletic clade even in a 2024 analysis that yielded a paraphyletic Vetulicolia and Vetulicolida, although that same analysis found that the sole species of Beidazoon, B. venustrum, is more closely related to V. monile than V. monile is to other members of Vetulicola:

+An earlier study in 2014 treated Vetulicola as monophyletic, but was unable to resolve any relationships among vetulicolians as a group:

+Paleobiology

-PaleobiologyVetulicola was the host of the symbiotic organism Vermilituus gregarius, which appears to have lived inside Vetulicolas anterior body.
+Vetulicola was the host of the symbiotic organism Vermilituus gregarius, which appears to have lived inside Vetulicolas anterior body.
 Only around 2% of Vetulicola individuals had Vermilituus infestations, but Vermilituus could be very numerous: one Vetulicola specimen had 88 individuals of Vermilituus infesting it.
 Such large numbers of symbiotic organisms were probably harmful to the host Vetulicola.